 Thank you for volunteering with the Irish Cancer Society.
 We are grateful to the thousands of people across Ireland who volunteer for the Irish Cancer Society every year.
-Whether you volunteer for a couple of days in the year, or every single week; whether you fundraise, or you provide efforts are appreciated.
+Whether you volunteer for a couple of days in the year, or every single week; whether you fundraise, or you provide support services - you are making a difference and your efforts are appreciated.